htcondor/htcondor/docs/man-pages/condor_submit.rst

     mechanisms for taking checkpoints; these are ones that have not been linked with the HTCondor libraries.
 Use the **vanilla** universe to submit shell scripts to HTCondor.

-    The **standard** universe tells HTCondor that this job has been re-linked via *condor_compile* with the HTCondor libraries and therefore supports taking checkpoints and remote system calls.

     The **scheduler** universe is for a job that is to run on the machine where the job is submitted.
 This universe is intended for a